TMAJ Server Setup

 main Tomcat webpage.

-It will be something like: http://127.0.0.1:8080/
+- The URL will be something like: http://127.0.0.1:8080/

 last